tarotech96/tarotech96/README.md

 <br />

-My name is Cong Nguyen.I'm working at Tokyo Japan as a full stack web developer.
-I have had over 3 years of experience working on software such as web application.Strong Knowledge with MySQL, NoSQL, JavaScript, TypeScript, NodeJs, ReactJs and have knowledge about webpack, AWS services, Docker...vv for development webapp
+I'm a Full-Stack Web Developer located in Tokyo.
+During to 4 years of my experience, I always have a serious passion for UI effects, animations and creating intuitive which make me create incredible ideas.

+I have strong knowledge about MySQL, NoSQL, JavaScript, TypeScript,NodeJs, ReactJs and AWS services, Docker, Webpack...vv for development web app.I love working at startup environment where i can be creative to build interesting products with new technologies.🥳

-I love making products, I have experience building products from zero, So I'm very confident in building products that help users have the best experience.
+So I'm very confident in building products that bring good experience to users.
+My hobby is traveling, reading book,coding and so on...😁

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />